 - Sometimes sales SPIFs can be used as a base IC plan for a new product that went to market very quickly, and the base IC plan is still playing catch up.

 At a high level, the process below should be followed to ensure that content is effective:

 Define the contest objective clearly, along with the desired business goal.
 As far as possible, try to define the business objective in numeric terms as well.
 This helps judge the success of the contest more objectively.
 For e.g. Improve air conditioning sales by 25% YOY during the summer months.

 Budget, Budget, Budget!

-Next decide on the budget for this contest.
-What is the investment you are willing to make to achieve this desired business goal?
+Next, decide on the budget for this contest.
+What investment are you willing to make to achieve this desired business goal?
 The success of a contest is defined as achieving the desired business objective while remaining within budget.

 What are the details?

-Once the problem statement is defined, the next step is to design various aspects of contest:
+Once the problem statement is defined, the next step is to design various aspects of the contest:

-- Performance Metric – Pick a performance metric that is clearly aligned to business objective along with definition of data sources being used for calculations
+- Performance Metric – Pick a performance metric that is clearly aligned with the business objective, along with a definition of data sources being used for calculations

 - Period – Communicate the effective start and end date of the contest and the payout timelines for the contest/SPIF